 Strong civic participation is a hallmark of our democracy, and the nonprofit sector is a key partner registering voters, protecting the right to vote, educating policymakers and advocating for policy changes that strengthen the sector and the communities and causes nonprofits serve.
-The sector, from churches to food banks, and particularly 501(c)(3) organizations, require bright lines defining permissible activities in order to best serve their communities, advance their missions, and strengthen the policy process.
+The prohibition on political campaign intervention by 501(c)(3) organizations - often known as the Johnson Amendment - is a bedrock protection for these organizations and their communities, as well as the American political system.
+The nonprofit sector, from churches to food banks, and particularly 501(c)(3) organizations, require bright lines defining permissible activities in order to best serve their communities, advance their missions, and strengthen the policy process.
 Clearer rules also can help Treasury Department staff protect nonprofits from abuse, because enforcement can rely on clear, objective and transparent guidelines.
 This clarity will also benefit nonprofits that are active in the political process and reduce the threat of partisanship or perceived partisanship in enforcement efforts.
 To the extent permitted by law, and as soon as practicable:

-- (a) The White House should direct the Treasury Department to clarify the rules for nonpartisan civic participation, and solicit feedback from the nonprofit sector before promulgation, with the goal of ensuring that there are objective standards governing what does and does not qualify as political activity for organizations organized under 26 U.S.C.§ 501(c)(3); and - (b) The Treasury Department shall study the role of the current "facts and circumstances" standard for taxexempt entities classified under other provisions of the Internal Revenue Code and present a report detailing those findings to the President, the Interagency Council, and the Advisory Board.
+(a) The White House should direct the Treasury Department to clarify the rules for nonpartisan civic participation, and solicit feedback from the nonprofit sector before promulgation, with the goal of ensuring that there are objective standards governing what does and does not qualify as prohibited political campaign intervention for organizations organized under 26 U.S.C.§ 501(c)(3); and

+(b) The Treasury Department shall study the role of the current "facts and circumstances" standard for taxexempt entities classified under other provisions of the Internal Revenue Code and present a report detailing those findings to the President, the Interagency Council, and the Technical Working Groups.